-Dogs live a lot longer now than when I was young and for some reason, whether it is because of their longer life spans (increased genetic mutations) or because of all the carcinogens in the air and water and the toxins in the commercial food we are forcing them to eat, there is a lot more cancer diagnosed in dogs.
+Dogs live a lot longer now than when I was young and for some reason there is a lot more cancer diagnosed in dogs.
+Whether this is because of their longer life spans (increased genetic mutations), because of all the carcinogens in the air and water or because of all the toxins in the commercial food we are forcing them to eat remains to be seen.

-Cancer is caused by a mutated cell that grows until it takes over your dog´s body.
-It can be benign, and continue to grow in one location, or malignant, and spread and grow throughout your dog´s body.
-The mutation in the cell may be caused by pollution, poisons (like pesticides and the chemicals we put on our dogs to control fleas and ticks), and colors and additives in commercial dog food.
+Cancer is caused by a mutated cell that grows until it takes over your dog's body.
+It can be benign, and continue to grow in one location, or malignant, and spread and grow throughout your dog's body.
+The mutation in the cell may be caused by polluting poisons like pesticides and the chemicals we put on our dogs to control fleas and ticks, as well as the colors and additives in commercial dog food.

 For some reason your dog does not recognize the mutated cell.
 It may be a problem with a weak immune system, or maybe it is because the cells in the cancer are so strong that your old dog is not able to kill them off.

 So, what are you going to do about it?
 If your dog has been diagnosed with cancer this article will discuss some if the traditional and natural remedies you can try.